 Aylesbury and District Ramblers

 The Aylesbury Ramblers promote, encourage and facilitiate walking in the countryside and the villages of Aylesbury Vale within Buckinghamshire.
 There are 14 guides about routes in the Aylesbury Vale area, as well as a 'Best Views' leaflet.
 Information can be found at local tourist information centres and by clicking here.
-A new long distance route has been launched, the Outer Aylesbury Ring and on 7 September there will be a Walk Festival covering the 53 miles of the ring, with 18 circular walks.
+A new long distance route has been launched, the Outer Aylesbury Ring.

 Itineraries for those new to the area, exploring the best bits of what the River Thames has to...